Easter egg: History

 Although one of the Christian traditions are to use dyed or painted chicken eggs, a modern custom is to substitute chocolate eggs, or plastic eggs filled with candy such as jelly beans; as many people give up sweets as their Lenten sacrifice, individuals enjoy them at Easter after having abstained from them during the preceding forty days of Lent.
 These eggs can be hidden for children to find on Easter morning, which may be left by the Easter Bunny.
 They may also be put in a basket filled with real or artificial straw to resemble a bird's nest.

+While the practice of giving away easter eggs is, to this day, popular, it was briefly banned in 1916s Hungary in the Easter Egg Act, due to the scarcity caused by the ongoing war, and the ban was only lifted when the war ended.
+The contemporary news reports emphasised however, that the locsolás was still legal to practice.

 Traditions and customs

 Lenten tradition

 The Easter egg tradition may also have merged into the celebration of the end of the privations of Lent.
-Traditionally, eggs are among the foods forbidden fast days, including all of Lent, an observance which continues among the Eastern Christian Churches but has fallen into disuse in Western Christianity (although something similar has recently been instituted by a few as the “Daniel Fast").
+Traditionally, eggs are among the foods forbidden on fast days, including all of Lent, an observance which continues among the Eastern Christian Churches but has fallen into disuse in Western Christianity.

 Historically, it has been traditional to use up all of the household's eggs before Lent began.

 This established the tradition of Pancake Day being celebrated on Shrove Tuesday.
 This day, the Tuesday before Ash Wednesday when Lent begins, is also known as Mardi Gras, a French phrase which translates as "Fat Tuesday" to mark the last consumption of eggs and dairy before Lent begins.

 In the Orthodox Church, Great Lent begins on Clean Monday, rather than Wednesday, so the household's dairy products would be used up in the preceding week, called Cheesefare Week.

 During Lent, since chickens would not stop producing eggs during this time, a larger than usual store might be available at the end of the fast.
 This surplus, if any, had to be eaten quickly to prevent spoiling.
 Then, with the coming of Easter, the eating of eggs resumes.
 Some families cook a special meatloaf with eggs in it to be eaten with the Easter dinner.

-One would have been forced to hard boil the eggs that the chickens produced so as not to waste food, and for this reason the Spanish dish hornazo (traditionally eaten on and around Easter) contains hard-boiled eggs as a primary ingredient.
+To avoid waste, it was common for families to hard boil or pickle eggs that their chickens produced during lent, and for this reason the Spanish dish hornazo (traditionally eaten on and around Easter) contains hard-boiled eggs as a primary ingredient.
+In Spain it is common for godparents to give a Easter mona to their godchildren during Easter period.

 In Hungary, eggs are used sliced in potato casseroles around the Easter period.